paulmalherbe/Tartan/doc/GEN.rst

     + **Storage Number (Base)** - The first stored amount
     + **Storage Number (Calc)** - The second stored amount

-The following *Buttons* are avaliable
+The following *Buttons* are available

-+ **Generate** - Use this button to generate a report format if the general leger masterfile records have been flagged with the F/S Account Types.
++ **Generate** - Use this button to generate a report format if the general ledger masterfile records have been flagged with the F/S Account Types.
 + **Copy** - Use this button to copy an existing report format.
 + **Import** - Use this button to import a report format file previously exported.
 + **Export** - Use this button to export an existing report format.